Call of Duty: Merchandise

-The Call of Duty Real-Time Card Game was announced by card manufacturer Upper Deck.

 In 2004, Activision, in cooperation with the companies Plan-B Toys and Radioactive Clown, released the "Call of Duty: Series 1" line of action figures, which included three American soldiers and three German soldiers from the World War II era.
 While the American G.I. action figure was made in 2004, Plan-B Toys later discontinued a controversial Nazi SS Guard action figure based on the Nazi Totenkopf officer seen in Call of Duty.
 In 2008, McFarlane Toys announced their partnership with Activision to produce action figures for the Call of Duty series.
 McFarlane Toys' first series of action figures were released in October 2008 and consists of four different figures: Marine with Flamethrower, Marine Infantry, British Special Ops, and Marine with Machine Gun.

 Short films

 Find Makarov is a fan-made film that was well received by Call of Duty publishers, Activision, who contacted We Can Pretend and subsequently produced a second short film, Operation Kingfish.

 Find Makarov: Operation Kingfish is a fan-made prequel to Call of Duty: Modern Warfare 2 and was first shown at Call of Duty XP.
 The video was produced by We Can Pretend, with visual effects by The Junction, and was endorsed by Activision.
 The video tells the story of how Captain Price ended up in a Russian Gulag set before the events of Modern Warfare 2.